Learn the Home WiFi basics

 - Ensure the WiFi connection on your devices is turned on.

-- Check all connections on your Wireless Gateway.
+- Check all connections on your WiFi-enabled Internet modem.
 You may find that a cord has become loose or has been pulled out.

-- Reboot your Wireless Gateway.
-If there has been a cable problem in your area, it may be necessary to reboot the Wireless Gateway in order to re-establish a proper connection.
+- Reboot your WiFi-enabled Internet modem.
+If there has been a cable problem in your area, it may be necessary to reboot the WiFi-enabled Internet modem in order to re-establish a proper connection.

-- Make sure you are within range of your Wireless Gateway.
+- Make sure you are within range of your WiFi-enabled Internet modem.

 - Restart your devices.
 This fixes a surprising amount of problems, especially those that have cropped up unexpectedly, or with no apparent cause.